Applying complex gestures to a SwiftUI view

 Wow, that’s a pretty huge initializer.
 Feel free to group the parameters if you see fit, but I’ve chosen to keep it like this for simplicity.
 Let’s take a look at the parameters.

-The initializer lets us provide an isPressed binding, in case we want to observe the pressed state.
-Note that we set it to a isPressedBinding property and have a second isPressed state property that we’ll use within the view, to avoid problems if a .constant binding is provided.
+The initializer lets us provide an isPressed binding to observe the pressed state.
+Note that we set it to an isPressedBinding property and have a second isPressed state that we use to avoid problems if a .constant binding is provided.

-We can also provide a bunch of actions and action-specific configurations, which lets define which action to trigger when a certain gesture is detected and comfigur e.g. the time it takes for a press to count as a long press.
-This will let us handle press, release inside, release outside, long press, double tap, repeats (press and hold), drag start, drag, drag end and gesture end.
-We also define a couple of Date states for some of the gestures that will need to track time in different ways.
+We can provide a bunch of actions and configurations to handle press, release inside, release outside, long press, double tap, repeats (press and hold), drag start, drag, drag end and gesture end in a clean way.

-In the body, we display the label builder result, which takes isPressed as input, then makes it sync isPressed changes to isPressedBinding.
-We also add accessibility traits to inform the system that this is a button.
-Now, let’s proceed with adding a drag gesture to the button.
+In the body, we display the label builder result.
+It takes isPressed as input, then makes it sync isPressed changes to isPressedBinding.
+We also add accessibility traits to tell the system that this is a button.

 Adding a drag gesture to the button

-To be able to detect whether or not a press is released inside or outside of the button bounds, we will have to use a GeometryReader that will wrap the view to which the gestures are applied.
+To detect whether a press is released inside or outside of the button’s bounds, we use a GeometryReader that will wrap the view to which the gestures are applied.

 To avoid this, we can keep the button view as is, and instead add the geometry reader as an overlay, then apply the drag gesture to a view within the reader.